Home > Ireland: national report for 2021 - harms and harm reduction.

 This report summarises the most recently available data with regard to drug-related harms and drug-related harm interventions in the Republic of Ireland.

 Ireland maintains a special register that is a complete census of all drug-induced deaths.
-Established in 2005, the National Drug-Related Death Index (NDRDI), which is maintained by the Health Research Board (HRB), is an epidemiological database that records cases of deaths by drug poisoning, and deaths among drug users in Ireland, extending back to 1998.
+Established in 2005, the National Drug-Related Deaths Index (NDRDI), which is maintained by the Health Research Board (HRB), is an epidemiological database that records cases of deaths by drug poisoning, and deaths among drug users in Ireland, extending back to 1998.

 Repository Staff Only: item control page